NEW in v4.1: Advanced Prompt Safety Monitor & Token Usage Analytics - Now Available! Explore Features →

 Production Scale

-Wag-Tail is a FastAPI gateway that fronts multiple LLM providers with advanced security, semantic caching, intelligent routing, and comprehensive rate limit monitoring.
+Wag-Tail is an enterprise AI gateway that fronts multiple LLM providers with advanced security, semantic caching, intelligent routing, and comprehensive rate limit monitoring.
 Built for enterprise-grade AI applications.

 100+ LLM Providers